 RSTP takes a different approach based on the STP topology, to achieve fast convergence on a port, the protocol relies on two new variables: edge ports and link type.
 When RSTP detects a failure in the existing topology, RSTP bases its forwarding decisions on port type.
 The two new features are:

-Edge Port: The edge port concept basically corresponds to the PortFast function.
-All ports directly connected to end stations cannot create bridging loops in the network.
+Edge Port: The edge port concept corresponds to the PortFast function.
+All ports connected to end stations cannot create bridging loops in the network.
 Therefore, the edge port transitions directly to the forwarding state bypassing other states.
 Neither edge ports nor PortFast-enabled ports generate topology changes when the link is toggled.
-An edge port receiving a BPDU immediately loses the edge port state and becomes a normal spanning tree port.
+An edge port receiving a BPDU loses the edge port state and becomes a normal spanning-tree port.

 Point-to-point: any port that connects switch and becomes a designated port.
-A quick acknowledgement with the neighboring switch defines the port state instead of typical timers.
+A quick acknowledgment with the neighboring switch defines the port state instead of typical timers.
 BPDUs are exchanged in the form of a proposal and an agreement.
 One switch proposes that its port become a designated port; if the other switch agrees, it responds with an agreement message.
-Point-to-point ports are automatically determined by the duplex mode in use.
-Full duplex ports are considered point-to-point, so that STP convergence can occur quickly through RSTP hello messages.
+The duplex mode in use automatically determines Point-to-point ports.
+Full-duplex ports are considered point-to-point, so that STP convergence can occur quickly through RSTP hello messages.

-On the other hand, half duplex ports are considered to be on a shared medium and cannot be point-to-point.
+On the other hand, half-duplex ports are considered on a shared medium and cannot be point-to-point.
 STP convergence on a half-duplex port must occur between several directly connected switches.
 Therefore, traditional 802.1D-style convergence must be used.
 This results in a slower response because the shared media ports must go through fixed Listen and Learn state time periods (30 seconds total).

 RSTP handles the full STP convergence of the network as a propagation of the handshake over the point-to-point links.
-When a switch needs to make an STP decision, a handshake is performed with the nearest neighbor.
-When that is successful, the handshake sequence moves to the next switch and so on, like an ever-expanding wave moving out to the edges of the network.
+A handshake is performed with the nearest neighbor when a switch needs to make an STP decision.
+When that is successful, the handshake sequence moves to the next switch and so on.

 During each handshake sequence, a switch must take steps to fully guarantee that it will not introduce a loop before moving the handshake out.
 This is done through a synchronization process.